terraform-ibm-modules/terraform-ibm-code-engine/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 <!-- Add a description of module(s) in this repo -->
 This module provisions the IBM Cloud Code Engine fully managed and serverless platform.
-It supports to deploy containerized workloads, including web apps, batch jobs, builds, config maps, bindings, domain mappings, or secrets.
+It supports deployment of containerized workloads, including web apps, batch jobs, builds, config maps, bindings, domain mappings, or secrets.
 For more information, see [About Code Engine](https://cloud.ibm.com/docs/codeengine?topic=codeengine-getting-started)

 <!-- Below content is automatically populated via pre-commit hook -->